open-make/airtrack-doc-website/airtable.md

 ## Glueing {pagestep}

 The first step is to build the central plexiglas box where the air is floating through.
-Therefore use the acrylic glue to combine the predrilled [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg) with 2 [310mm x 64mm plexiglass plates](plexiglass.yml#310x64pg){Qty:2}.
+Therefore use the acrylic glue to combine the predrilled [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg) with two [310mm x 64mm plexiglass plates](plexiglass.yml#310x64pg){Qty:2}.
 These are placed on the shorter edge of the [480mm x 326mm plexiglass plate](plexiglass.yml#480x326pg) with a space of 8mm on both sides.
 You are able to mark the corner spaces with a pen on the 8mm height of the largest plexiglas plate.
 Then use the [arcylic glue](tools.yml#acrifix_192) [i](glueingadvise.md) to connect the components.
 Now [glue](tools.yml#acrifix_192) the [480mm x 64mm plexiglass plates](plexiglass.yml#480x64pg).
 Don't forget to put glue between both plexiglass components with 6.4 cm height.
 You now have the upper side of the air table center.
 The bottom plate will be glued later.

 ## Screwing {pagestep}